dexie/dexie-website/docs/Releasing-Dexie.md

 3. Make sure to have BROWSER_STACK_USERNAME and BROWSER_STACK_ACCESS_KEY environment variables set!
 Otherwise the full test suite will be unable to run.

+4. Make sure that BrowserStack Tunnel is KILLED on your system.
+To kill it, run BrowserstackLocal app on your machine and click Kill Tunnel.

 ### Releasing

 1. CD to your dedicated 'dexie-release' location.